Natural Gas Laws and Incentives in Maryland

 |Direct Current (DC) Fast Charger||$55,000|

-Applications are currently not being accepted (verified April 2019).
-For more information, including application requirements, see the Maryland AFIP Program website.
+Funding for the program is not currently available (verified April 2020).
+For more information, see the Maryland AFIP Program website.

 Laws and Regulations